josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_styleguide.md

 > Note:
 >
-> Godot's built-in script editor uses a lot of these conventions
+> Xogot's built-in script editor uses a lot of these conventions
 > by default.
 Let it help you.
 >